GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 <!-- markdownlint-disable MD046 -->
 ???+ tip

     Some devices require additional configuration to release SNMP for security, which varies from device to device.
 For example, Huawei is a firewall, so it is necessary to check SNMP in "Enable Access Management" to release it.
-You can use the `snmpwalk` command to test whether the acquisition side and the device side are configured to connect successfully(These commands runs on the host which Datakit running on):
+You can use the `snmpwalk` command to test whether the acquisition side and the device side are configured to connect successfully(These commands runs on the host which DataKit running on):

     ```shell
     # Applicable v2c version